 Shields Date Garden

 Palm Springs may be one of the few places where fresh dates are served in the regional favorite “date shake” style.
-Sipping on date shakes is one of my personal favorite things to do in Palm Springs.
+Sipping on date shakes is one of my personal favorite things to do in Palm Springs and I LOVE grabbing one at Shields.

 Coachella Valley is known as the Date Capital of the World, and Shields Date Garden makes one of the best date shakes in Palm Springs at their original 1960s shake counter.
 Dates have been grown and harvested on this site for nearly a century.